-This leadership organization an excellent choice for motivated students who want to build their college credentials.
+This leadership organization is an excellent choice for motivated students who want to build their college credentials.
 FBLA is nationally recognized by college recruiters and working professionals.
 Students can travel to leadership conferences, run the school store, and participate in academic competitions, volunteerism projects, and social activities.
 FBLA is not just for business students, but also for any career-minded student.
 Students can continue their membership at the collegiate level of FBLA, Phi Beta Lambda.

 Several benefits of being apart of this national membership are:

 - Leadership development conferences in cities throughout the country

 FBLA is the largest student career organization in the world, with over 250 million members and alumni.